akshayranganath/akshayranganath.github.io/_posts/2017-7-19-how-to-learn-and-adopt-to-devops.md

 I am still collating good resources.
 If you have any suggestions, please let me know!

 ## In the end..
+At the culmination of my effort, I was able to put out a strategy for adopting DevOps with Akamai.
+If you are interested, head over to my post [Planning a DevOps Strategy](https://developer.akamai.com/blog/2017/07/11/planning-devops-strategy/).

 That's it for this edition.
 I hope to take this forward from my learning over the next few months.
 Hope this has been useful.